-Susanne Beck is a post-doc researcher at the Open Innovation in Science Research and Competence Center (OIS Center) at Ludwig Boltzmann Gesellschaft and the Department of Innovation and Organizational Economics at Copenhagen Business School (CBS).
+Susanne Beck is a post-doc researcher at the LBG OIS Center at Ludwig Boltzmann Gesellschaft and the Department of Innovation and Organizational Economics at Copenhagen Business School (CBS).
 She has received her PhD in economics from Zeppelin University in Germany and has been a visiting scholar at the Lancaster University Management School’s Department of Entrepreneurship, Strategy & Innovation.
 During her PhD, Susanne developed and lectured several different international courses in the area of Scientific Research Methods, Consumer Behavior, and Family Business Research on bachelor, master, and executive education level.
 Her research has been published in international peer-reviewed management and marketing journals such as Journal of Family Business Strategy, International Journal of Retail & Distribution Management and Journal of Family Business Management and her work was awarded with the Best Paper Award from the European Academy of Management.
 Her current research focuses on contributing to the definition, measurement, and implications of creating and capturing value from scientific knowledge by applying open innovation approaches.
 In particular, she is investigating open value capture strategies for translating science into innovation.

-Tiare Brasseur is a PhD student and researcher at the Open Innovation in Science Research and Competence Center (OIS Center) and the Department of Innovation and Organizational Economics at Copenhagen Business School (CBS).
+Tiare Brasseur is a PhD student and researcher at the LBG OIS Center and the Department of Innovation and Organizational Economics at Copenhagen Business School (CBS).
 She received her Master’s in Business Administration from University of Vienna, where she majored in Innovation and Technology Management, and her Bachelor’s Degree from Vienna University of Economics and Business.
 She furthered her studies in Innovation Management at CBS and Melbourne Business School (MBS).
 Inspired by recent research in Open Innovation and Crowdsourcing, she devoted her master’s thesis to the exploration of “Open and Collaborative Business Model Innovation”.
 Her research interests span a range of topics within innovation management, including open and collaborative innovation, crowdsourcing, user innovation and business model innovation.
 She received a Best Paper Award from the Americas Conference on Information Systems (AMCIS) 2017 in Boston.

-Andreas Distel is a Post-doc Researcher at the Open Innovation in Science Research and Competence Center (OIS Center) and the Department of Strategic Management and Globalization at Copenhagen Business School (CBS).
+Andreas Distel is a Post-doc Researcher at the LBG OIS Center and the Department of Innovation and Organizational Economics at Copenhagen Business School (CBS).
 He completed his PhD in Economics and Management at CBS and University of Mannheim.
 He further was a Research and Teaching Associate at WHU – Otto Beisheim School of Management and received a Master’s Degree in Business Administration from Ludwig Maximilian University, Munich.
 Andreas’ research focuses on the drivers of strategic adaptation and collaborative innovation in an increasingly globally interconnected world.
 For instance, he studies how organizational structures, human resources, and firm capabilities, as well as their interactions, influence corporate innovation and international growth.
 Furthermore, he is interested in the antecedents, contingencies, and performance effects of open innovation in science.
 Andreas’ work is forthcoming in the Journal of Management and has been presented at leading international conferences of the Strategic Management Society (SMS) and the Academy of Management (AOM), including a nomination for the Best PhD Paper Award by the SMS at the Copenhagen conference on micro-foundations for strategic management.

-Gouya Harirchi is Post-doc Researcher at the Open Innovation in Science Research and Competence Center (OIS Center) where she is mainly involved with the crowdsourcing project.
+Gouya Harirchi is Post-doc Researcher at the LBG OIS Center where she is mainly involved with the crowdsourcing project.
 She has gained her PhD from Copenhagen Business School and has been a visiting scholar at Temple University.
-Before joining the OIS Center, she had been a research fellow at the PACINNO project, a European initiative aimed at creating a collaboration platform for innovation in the Adriatic region.
+Before joining the LBG OIS Center, she had been a research fellow at the PACINNO project, a European initiative aimed at creating a collaboration platform for innovation in the Adriatic region.
 Having a background in innovation studies, she has investigated the knowledge transfer across innovation systems, and the dynamics of the scientific communities.
 Her works have been published in journals such as Research Policy, Entrepreneurship and Regional Development, World Development, International Entrepreneurship and Management Journal, and Scientometrics.

-As Open Science Manager, Patrick Lehner is responsible for planning and implementing Open Science and Knowledge transfer at the Ludwig Boltzmann Gesellschaft.
+As Head of impact and knowledge exchange, data protection Patrick Lehner is responsible for planning and implementing Open Science and knowledge exchange at the Ludwig Boltzmann Gesellschaft.
 Before, Patrick served as Director of Administration at the Austrian Academy of Sciences and headed the Research Service Center at the Vienna University of Economics and Business.
 In his early days as a researcher he specialized in innovation systems and knowledge transfer between academia and economy.

 Lucia Malfent has been managing the Open Innovation in Science Initiative at Ludwig Boltzmann Gesellschaft since 2014.
 She has been involved in developing the crowdsourcing project “Tell us!”, which aims to generate new research questions in the field of mental health as well as Lab for Open Innovation in Science (LOIS).
 It is an education programme through which scientists can learn how to apply Open Innovation methods and principles throughout the entire process of generating and disseminating new scientific knowledge.
 Lucia is an expert in communications science.
 She studied at the University of Salzburg (Department of Communication Studies) and the Hanze University of Applied Sciences (Hanzehogeschool Groningen).
 Before joining the Ludwig Boltzmann Gesellschaft, Lucia held various positions within the fields of communications and project management, including Global Head of Corporate Communications at Intercell AG.
 Lucia completed the Trainee Program of the Federation of Austrian Industries (Industriellenvereinigung).
 She is a communications trainer and has lived in China, which was the source of inspiration for her PhD thesis on the theme of “Mobile Elites and Cultural Differences in Human Resources Management”.